-- Physical injury. - Missing money or regular requests for money. - Damage to, or unexplained loss of, their possessions. - Poor eating or sleeping habits. - A loss of interest in friends and out of school activities.
+- Physical injury. - Missing money or regular requests for money. - Damage to, or unexplained loss of, their possessions. - Poor eating or sleeping habits. - A loss of interest in friends and out of school activities. - Tearfulness and consistent low mood.

 Supporting parents when bullying results in school avoidance